 - interest on loans and investments

 Calculate net profit

 Net profit is the amount of money left over after you deduct expenses from income.
 Subtract the business expenses from the gross profit.
 When you deduct all the business’s expenses, you reach the net profit.

 Sometimes, net profit is called the bottom line.
 That is because you write the net profit on the bottom line of your income statement.
-Take a look at this example of net profit on an income statement:

 Why net profit matters to you